xtralifecloud/javascript-sdk/readme.md

 `npm run compile` will compile the Coffee-script sources to `/lib/bundle.js` and `/lib/bundle.min.js`

-## Use from node.js

-The package is not published on the public npmjs.org repository yet.

 ## Use in a Web browser

 You need a single JS script, `/lib/bundle.js`, which inlines `superagent`, the only dependency.